-The Investment Manager monitors the ESG Factors periodically to detect significant changes in the ESG Factors of the underlying securities.
-They regularly reassess the portfolio, taking into consideration financial and ESG metrics, and consequently decide whether to increase or decrease positions in the portfolio.
+The Investment Manager monitors the ESG Factors daily to detect significant changes in the ESG Factors of underlying securities and regularly reassess the portfolio in order to decide whether to increase or decrease positions in the portfolio.

 CSAM has a centralized engagement approach carried out by the CSAM Active Ownership team as described in Chapter 4, "Investment Policy".
 In addition, the Investment Manager may engage directly with companies individually in the event of serious ESG-related concerns.